seanhess/seanhess.github.com/_posts/2015-08-05-practical-haskell-editors.md

 Hdevtools doesn't provide any autocomplete information.

-You can't use Atom's Haskell-IDE until ghc-mod gets up to speed.
-The error highlighting provided by the other plugins are the most useful feature though.
+~~You can't use Atom's Haskell-IDE until ghc-mod gets up to speed.
+The error highlighting provided by the other plugins are the most useful feature though.~~

+GHC-mod now supports stack.
+Refer to the instructions at the beginning of the article for atom users.

 Assignment
 ----------